zen-lang/zd/README.md

 Semantic knowledge base

-Knowledge base consists of structured resources.
+* Knowledge base consists of structured resources.
-Each resource is file in zd format.
+* Each resource is file in zd format.
-Full name of resource calculated from project root dirictory: /myns/resource.zd => myns.resource and may be referenced from other resources
+* Full name of resource calculated from project root dirictory: /myns/resource.zd => myns.resource
+and may be referenced from other resources
+* Resource may be described with zen tags

 zd format is sugar for edn: